Last Updated on July 4, 2023

 - Epilepsy: This is more common in males

-- Hip dysplasia: fairly common in mid-large size breeds
+- Hip dysplasia: reasonably common in mid-large size breeds

 - Hyperuricosuria: can predispose dogs to stones in the urinary tract or bladder

-Many of these issues are completely treatable.
+Many of these issues are entirely treatable.
 For example, stones in the urinary tract, while very painful, can be treated by a veterinarian.

-If stones are left untreated, your dog will likely retain urine causing bladder and kidney infections, ultimately resulting in a systemic infection.
-If left unidentified for too long, this will certainly shorten the lifespan of an Australian Shepherd.
+If stones are left untreated, your dog will likely retain urine, causing bladder and kidney infections, ultimately resulting in a systemic infection.
+If left unidentified for too long, this will undoubtedly shorten the lifespan of an Australian Shepherd.

-Tips to A Longer Lifespan of an Australian Shepherd
+Tips for A Longer Lifespan of an Australian Shepherd

-There are several ways to help your Australian Shepherd live longer, including good nutrition, exercise, and routine veterinary care.
+Several ways to help your Australian Shepherd live longer include good nutrition, exercise, and routine veterinary care.
 Regardless of the dog breed, good nutrition and a balanced diet will help them live longer.

-If you are unsure of what a healthy diet should be for an Australian Shepherd, consult your veterinarian.
-They can help you create a diet specifically for your dog based on their health, age, and activity level.
+If you are still determining a healthy diet for an Australian Shepherd, consult your veterinarian.
+They can help you create a diet for your dog based on their health, age, and activity level.

-Water consumption is also important for the overall health of your Australian Shepherd.
+Water consumption is also essential for the overall health of your Australian Shepherd.

 Many dogs will consume between 8-9 ounces of water per 10 lbs of body weight daily.
-Make sure your dog has clean and fresh water available any time they require.
+Make sure your dog has clean and fresh water available whenever necessary.

-Exercise is especially important for Australian Shepherds.
+Exercise is essential for Australian Shepherds.
 They are a very active breed and require physical and mental stimulation to be happy and healthy.

-You’ll want to exercise your dog on a daily basis, consistent with their physical abilities.
+You’ll want to exercise your dog daily, consistent with its physical abilities.
 For older dogs, arthritis may be an inhibitor on long walks.
 Instead, consider doing a few short walks.

-If your dog is unable to exercise, make sure to adjust its calorie intake so you don’t end up with a weight issue.
+If your dog cannot exercise, adjust its calorie intake so you don’t have a weight issue.

 Many dogs need annual cleanings to maintain good dental health.
 This can make a significant difference in helping your dog live longer.

-To improve Lifespan of an Australian Shepherd so that they have a long lasting life make sure you’re keeping on top of their VET check-ups, exercising regularly and sticking to a healthy diet.
+To improve the Lifespan of an Australian Shepherd so that they have a long-lasting life, ensure you’re keeping on top of their VET check-ups, exercising regularly, and sticking to a healthy diet.